Question: "Are books such as 90 Minutes in Heaven, Heaven is for Real, and 23 Minutes in Hell biblically sound?"

-Answer: Recent best-selling books Heaven is for Real by Todd Burpo, 90 Minutes in Heaven by Don Piper and 23 Minutes in Hell by Bill Wiese are raising the question — is God giving people visions of heaven and hell today?
-Is it possible that God is taking people to heaven and/or hell, and then sending them back in order to deliver a message to us?
+Answer: Recent best-selling books Heaven is for Real by Todd Burpo, 90 Minutes in Heaven by Don Piper, and 23 Minutes in Hell by Bill Wiese are raising the question — is God giving people visions of heaven and hell today?
+Is it possible that God is taking people to heaven and/or hell and then sending them back in order to deliver a message to us?
 While the popularity of these new books is bringing the concept to the forefront, the over-arching claim is nothing new.
 Books such as A Divine Revelation of Hell and A Divine Revelation of Heaven by Mary Baxter and We Saw Heaven by Roberts Liardon have been available for years.
 The key question is — are such claims biblically solid?

 As with any book written by any author, “test everything.
 Hold on to the good.
 Avoid every kind of evil” (1 Thessalonians 5:21-22).
-If you read these books, read with a discerning mind.
+If you read these book(s) and/or see the movie(s), do so with a discerning mind.
 Always compare what the author says and claims with Scripture.
-Most importantly, never allow someone else’s experience and his interpretation of that experience to shape your understanding of Scripture.
+Most importantly, never allow someone else’s experience and interpretation of that experience to shape your understanding of Scripture.
 Scripture must be used to interpret experience, not the other way around.
-Be blessed and encouraged by what happened to other people, but do not allow their experiences to be the foundation of your faith or walk with God.
+Do not allow any claimed experience of someone else to be the foundation of your faith or walk with God.

-When the Apostle Paul was “caught up to paradise,” he “heard inexpressible things, things that man is not permitted to tell” (2 Corinthians 12:4).
-Similarly, the Apostle John (Revelation 10:3-4) and the prophet Daniel (Daniel 8:26; 9:24; 12:4) were instructed to conceal aspects of the visions they received.
-It would be quite strange for God to have Paul, Daniel, and John withhold aspects of what He revealed to them, only to, 2000+ years later, give even greater visions, along with permission for full disclosure, to people today.
+When the apostle Paul was “caught up to paradise,” he “heard inexpressible things, things that man is not permitted to tell” (2 Corinthians 12:4).
+Similarly, the apostle John (Revelation 10:3-4) and the prophet Daniel (Daniel 8:26; 9:24; 12:4) were instructed to conceal aspects of the visions they received.
+It would be very strange for God to have Paul, Daniel, and John withhold aspects of what He revealed to them, only to, 2000+ years later, give even greater visions, along with permission for full disclosure, to people today.
 It is our contention that these books claiming visions of and trips to heaven and hell should be viewed skeptically and, most importantly, biblically.

 © Copyright 2002-2014 Got Questions Ministries.